ModelAtlasofTheEarth/metadata_schema/README.md

 ## Summary

-In the M@TE project, the metadata that describes a computational model is based on the ro-crate prject https://www.researchobject.org/ro-crate/.
+In the M@TE project, the metadata format that describes a model is based on the ro-crate project https://www.researchobject.org/ro-crate/.
+The metadata file is found in the root directory of the model.

 In ro-crates, a research-object (here a computational model) is encapsulated through a collection (crate) of several `schema.org` types or entities.
 Together these form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc.